 Wake at dawn and hit the trails for a sunrise hike through loblolly pines found in the Piney Woods region.
 Grab a paddle for an upstream jaunt and catch the biggest largemouth bass of your life at Lake Fork.
-With four national forests, plenty of state parks and more lakes than you can count, the Piney Woods region has exactly what you need for the perfect day.
+With four national forests, plenty of state parks, historic towns and more lakes than you can count, the Piney Woods region has exactly what you need for the perfect day.

-Start your outdoor adventure by getting up close and personal with nature’s peaceful escape along any of the forty miles of hiking trails in the Big Thicket National Preserve.
+Start your outdoor adventure by getting up close and personal with nature’s peaceful escape along any of the 40 miles of hiking trails in the Big Thicket National Preserve.
 Big Thicket was designated an International Biosphere Reserve by the United Nations in the ’80s and consists of land and water corridors that, together, represent more than 113,000 protected acres of upland hardwood and pine forests, savannahs, creeks, bayous and blackwater swamps.

 The Big Thicket region is a comprehensive introduction to some of the most compelling aspects of the Piney Woods’ natural world – a timeless woodland where canopies unravel in fragrant blooms or collapse in draping moss while paths, boardwalks and bridges elevate you above a landscape ruled by carnivorous plants, amphibious creatures and a past primordial power.